Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_1/README.md

     <img src="media/image6.jpg" style="width:3.37313in;height:2.32598in"
     alt="Graphical user interface, application Description automatically generated" />

-   The Vivado IP Integrator displays a design canvas to let you quickly create complex subsystem designs by integrating IP cores.
+   The Vivado IP integrator   displays a design canvas to let you quickly create complex subsystem designs by integrating IP cores.

 2. There are a few different ways to add IPs in the block design-